kubevela/kubevela.github.io/blog/2022-07-18-building-addon-introduction.md

 hide_table_of_contents: false
 ---

 As we all know, KubeVela is a highly extensible platform, on which users can build their own customizations using [Definitions](https://kubevela.io/docs/platform-engineers/oam/x-definition).
-KubeVela addons are a convenient way to package all these customizations and their dependencies together, to extend the capabilities of KubeVela.
+KubeVela addons are a convenient way to pack all these customizations and their dependencies together as a bundle, to extend the capabilities of KubeVela.

 This blog introduces the main concepts of an addon and guides you to quickly start building an addon.
+Finally, we'll show you the experience of the end user, and how the capabilities provided by addon are glued.

 <!--truncate-->